 Board | Poari

 Dr Chris Downs joined the HVN Board in 2018.
-Chris is currently the General Manager, Crop & Food Science, Agri-Science Queensland at the Department of Agriculture and Fisheries in Australia.
-He was previously the Research Director (Food) for the Australian Commonwealth Scientific and Industrial Research Organisation (CSIRO) Agriculture and Food.
+Chris is currently the Director of the Food and Beverage Accelerator (FaBA) at the University of Queensland in Brisbane, Australia.
+Previously, Chris was General Manager, Crop & Food Science, Agri-Science Queensland at the Department of Agriculture and Fisheries, and prior to this was the Research Director (Food) for the Australian Commonwealth Scientific and Industrial Research Organisation (CSIRO) Agriculture and Food.
 As a member of the CSIRO Agriculture and Food Executive, Chris led the delivery of science and innovation underpinning the development of healthy, safe and sustainable foods, food ingredients and beverages for Australia’s food industry and global consumers.
 Chris has previously held executive positions in Food Science Australia, CSIRO Food and Nutritional Sciences, CSIRO Animal, Food and Health Sciences and at the New Zealand Institute for Crop & Food Research, where he has had responsibilities including; science leadership, organisational innovation strategy development, government investment portfolio leadership, business development and commercialisation.
 He has previously held directorships in companies involved in innovation and commercialisation in the seafood and biomaterials sectors.
-Chris is currently a Director of the Institute for Food Technologists (IFT) in the USA, and the Australian Institute for Food Science and Technology (AIFST).
+Chris is currently a Director and Chair/President of the Institute for Food Technologists (IFT) in the USA.

 Dr Alison Watters was appointed to the HVN board in August 2019, and has over 20 years’ experience in governance roles spanning the commercial, educational, sporting and farming sectors.
 Alison is currently Deputy Board Chair for the state-owned enterprise AsureQuality Ltd, who are global experts in food assurance and is an elected Director for Livestock Improvement Corporation Ltd, a global genetics and agritech company.
 Alison has a scientific background in nutritional physiology having received a PhD from Massey University.
 Previously, Alison was the Director of Human Nutrition at Massey University involved in the development and management of academic teaching and research programmes centred around human health and well-being, and also a Technical Manager for Fonterra, during which time she was involved in commercialising food ingredient innovations internationally, specifically targeting human health.